Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsection{The 5150 to 7125 MHz spectrum: Unlicensed National Information Infrastructure}

-This frequency range has recently gained significant interest for unlicensed use due to nearly 2 GHz of available spectrum and, consequently, the potential for up to 160 MHz channel bandwidth.
-A prime example of this is the U-NII bands in the US, which span from 5.150 to 7.125 GHz and are consist of eight parts with unique rules \cite{FCCUNIIGENERALGUID}.
-Globally, regulations for these bands vary, but they generally align with the FCC separation of the spectrum, as we will explore later in this section.
+This frequency range has recently gained attention for unlicensed use because it offers nearly 2 GHz of spectrum, allowing channel bandwidths of up to 160 MHz.
+A clear example is the U-NII bands in the US, which cover the frequency range from 5.150 to 7.125 GHz and are divided into eight parts, each with specific rules \cite{FCCUNIIGENERALGUID}.
+Around the world, rules for these bands vary, but they typically follow the FCC's approach of splitting the spectrum, as discussed later in this section.

-Before examining the regulations, it is important to be familiar with several specific rules and mechanisms \cite{DFS_AFC, ETSIBRAN301893} that must be implemented in devices operating in the U-NII frequency range as detailed below.
-These mechanisms exist to protect primary users, such as radar systems and satellite communications.
+Before looking at the regulations, it is important to know some specific rules and mechanisms \cite{DFS_AFC, ETSIBRAN301893} that devices in the U-NII band must follow.
+These mechanisms protect the main users, such as radar and satellite systems.

-\begin{itemize} \item \ac{AFC}: This regulatory system, implemented as database, continuously authorizes device operation in specified regions on certain frequencies and power levels, safeguarding incumbent users from interference.
-This works similar to WSDB and SAS. \item \ac{CCA}: Before transmitting, equipment must sense the spectrum to avoid occupied channels.
-This technique is essentially the carrier sense component used in the \ac{CSMA} technique, for example, in Wi-Fi.
-The CCA regulation is mandatory for unlicensed bands in Europe \cite{ETSIBRAN301893} and Japan. \item \ac{CAC}: Before transmission, device must sense the spectrum to check the presence of radar signals. \item \ac{DFS}: This mandates devices to halt transmissions on current frequency band for 30 minutes if a radar signal is detected, to avoid interference to radar. \item \ac{TPC}: This mechanism adjusts the device's transmit power to minimize interference between, for example two neighboring Wi-Fi networks.
-For instance, in Europe, devices are required to have the capability to adjust the transmission power by at least 3 dB. \end{itemize}
+\begin{itemize} \item \ac{AFC}: A database system that allows devices to operate only on approved frequencies and power levels in certain areas.
+This protects existing users and is similar to WSDB and SAS. \item \ac{CCA}: Devices must first sense the channel before transmitting to avoid using occupied frequencies.
+This is the carrier-sense part of \ac{CSMA}, for example, used in Wi-Fi.
+It is mandatory in unlicensed bands in Europe \cite{ETSIBRAN301893} and Japan. \item \ac{CAC}: Devices must listen to the channel before sending to check if radar signals are present. \item \ac{DFS}: If a radar signal is found, devices must stop using that channel for 30 minutes to avoid interference. \item \ac{TPC}: Devices adjust their transmit power to reduce interference, for example, between two nearby Wi-Fi networks.
+In Europe, devices must be able to reduce power by at least 3~dB. \end{itemize}

-We can divide the device operating modes for this frequency spectrum into three categories: \begin{itemize} \item Low Power Indoor device with integrated antennas: For fixed indoor use only.
-EIRP is restricted to 24 dBm for an 80 MHz channel.
-Example of usage: establishing a LAN, such as using Wi-Fi. \item Standard Power device: For fixed indoor and outdoor use.
-Geolocation and coordination with AFC are mandatory.
-This type might be used for internet access and connectivity. \item Very Low Power device: For mobile indoor and outdoor use.
-EIRP is restricted to 14 dBm.
-These devices might be used in vehicles or personal areas. \end{itemize}

-More detailed regulations on this part of the spectrum are provided in Tables \ref{tab:unii_1} and \ref{tab:unii_2}.
+More detailed rules for this part of the spectrum are shown in Tables \ref{tab:unii_1} and \ref{tab:unii_2}.